SD2E/python-datacatalog/docs/python/features.rst

 Key Features
 ============

-- Extensible data model that represents:
+Data Catalog design is based on over 30 years of collective experience with integrating and managing large, measured data.
+Its data model includes:
    - Topics, designs, experiments, samples, and measurement artifacts
    - Reference data files
    - Analysis and ETL pipelines and jobs
+   - Linkages with external resources
    - Complex types like temperature, liquid media component, and time point
-   - Linkages to external data via URI and typed identifiers
-   - Complex parentage and derivation relationships
+   - Sophistcated parentage and derivation relationships
-- Pythonic search API plus support for MongoDB-compatible JSON queries
+   - Multiple data processing levels

+Furthermore, it is designed to be easy to extend and maintain, with strong models of document history, delegated or deferred edit authority, and fine- grained tracking of ownership and attribution:
 - Data model defined and extended using JSONschema Draft 7
-- Documents mantain creation, update, revision, and source reference
+- Documents mantain creation, update, and revision history
-- JSON-diff journal enables fine-grained change tracking
-- Support for authenticated document updates is available
+- Document- and role-level authorization for edits and updates
-- Multiple tenants, projects, and users are supported
+- Support for multiple tenants, projects, and users
-- Leverages clustered MongoDB for scalability and durability

 =========
 Use Cases
 =========

-``DataCatalog`` is currently a basis for code that:
+Data Catalog code and services are currently used to:

-- Transforms and load lab-provided metadata traces into a project Data Catalog
+- Transform and load lab-provided metadata traces into a project Data Catalog
-- Captures and manage fixity for raw and processed data products
+- Capture and verify fixity for raw and processed data products
-- Describes ETL and processing pipelines and jobs
+- Describe and manage ETL and processing pipelines and jobs
-- Helps with aggregate reporting and integrity checking
+- Support aggregate reporting and integrity checking
-- Provides RESTful web services and other user interfaces
-- Constructs and maintains project Science Tables
+- Enable data discovery amd exploration